 Your Data Settings Aren’t What You Think

 Google Analytics data filters permanently alter the overall analytics view.
 Unlike segments, view filters permanently remove data.
-Think of Google Analytics segments as short term data displays and data filters as global permanent change.
+Think of Google Analytics segments as short term data displays and data filters as a global permanent change.

 Often, a sloppy digital marketing agency or some shoddy consultant messed with filter settings.
 Or, you read some article encouraging you to modify settings but later forgot you made the change.